 - White Oak School in Parkville, Maryland, where the theme of the night was… DOGS!
 The kids had hot dogs for dinner, made stick puppets of all my characters from my book to hold up when I mentioned each character, listened to me read my story, and then read to some dogs who were visiting from Pets on Wheels.
 (Not sure who was happier–the kids or the dogs!)

 - Seneca Academy in Darnestown, Maryland, where I read to kids from pre-k to 5th grade.
 Afterwards, the older kids and I had a fabulous question and answer session about the process of creative writing.
 This International Baccalaureate School integrates philanthropy and inquiry-based education into its curriculum.
 What a treat to have an intellectual conversation with kids that age!

 - Patterson Park Public Charter School in Baltimore, Maryland, where I read to four classes of kindergartners.
 We spent time talking about their own experiences with dogs, the importance of kindness to animals, and how to safely approach a dog that they may not know.
 The kids already knew a lot about animals!
 Added treat for me: I got a glimpse of another guest speaker at the school that day– The Mayor of Baltimore!

 - Head Start, Dasher Green (Columbia, MD) and Ellicott City, MD, where I read to classes of 3-5 year olds when serving as a substitute teacher.
-A story like this can be a challenge with such cute and tiny learners, so I learned to paraphrase and tell the story while showing the pictures.
+My longer stories can be a challenge with such cute and tiny learners, so I learned to paraphrase and tell the stories while showing the pictures.
 Always fun!

 Each experience has been wonderful in its own way!
 I look forward to continuing this marvelous journey!